Iayze

-Jace Lavoer Salter (born January 10, 2003), known professionally as iayze or Jace! (pronounced as "Jace"), is an American rapper from Fort Worth, Texas.
-He is better known for his song 556 (Green Tip) which received traction on TikTok.
-He is signed to Geffen/Interscope.
+Jace Lavoer Salter (born January 10, 2003), known professionally as Iayze (pronounced as "Jace") or Jace!, is an American rapper from Fort Worth, Texas.
+He is best known for his song "556 (Green Tip)" which received traction on TikTok due to its quite jaunty, old-fashioned instrumental paired with the modern/violent lyrics that he uses.
+He is currently independent.

 Career

 2016: Beginnings

-Salter would begin recording music at age 13, but claims to only have started taking it seriously with the birth of his daughter.
+Salter began recording music at age 13 and began releasing songs on YouTube under the alias "TGE Duwap", TGE standing for: Texas Gang Entertainment.
+He was inspired to start creating music after his friend, Almighty Jay convinced him to, for whom Salter was creating cover art at the time.
+Salter claims to only have started taking music seriously with the birth of his daughter, Ela.

-2021–2022: Breakthrough
+2021–2023: Breakthrough

 In 2021, Salter started releasing multiple mixtapes and extended plays before gaining traction after his song "C'mere" went viral on YouTube and TikTok.
 In January 2022, he appeared on late rapper PnB Rock's mixtape SoundCloud Daze before releasing the track "556 (Green Tip)" the following month.
 The song also went viral on TikTok, with multiple jokes being made about its instrumental.
-The song served as the lead single for his debut studio album Virtuous, which released in March and contained two features from Louisiana rapper Summrs.
-Salter would release another album later that year, Demons 2, a sequel to a mixtape he released in 2021.

-2023–present: Reverence

-On March 7, 2023, Iayze released his debut full-length studio album, titled Reverence.
-It follows the release of his two commercial mixtapes, Virtuous and Monarch 2, released in March 2022 and January 2023 respectively.